PyAr/fades/README.rst

     dependency=requests,django>=1.8

 There is a little difference in how fades handle these settings: "dependecy", "pip-options" and "virtualenv-options".
-In this cases you have to use comma separated.
+In these cases you have to use comma separated.
-The most important thing is that this options will be merged.
+The most important thing is that these options will be merged.
 So if you configure in `~/.fades.ini` "dependency=requests" you will have requests in all the virtualenvs createds by fades.

 How to clean up old virtualenvs?